Why choose us for your heavy duty application?

 Heavy Duty Torque Converter Features

 Not all applications require the same stall.
-That’s why Precision of New Hampton can customize your stall to what is going to work BEST for your individual needs.
-RV Stall: Lowered 400 RPM from factory.
-RV-MAX: Stall Lowered 700 RPM from factory.
+That's why Precision can customize your stall to what is going to work BEST for your individual needs.
+RV Stall - Lowered 400 RPM from factory.
+RV-MAX - Stall Lowered 700 RPM from factory.

 The more a clutch surface slips, the hotter and more brittle it becomes.
 When a clutch surface gets brittle, two things happen: it becomes MORE SLIPPERY and pieces of the clutch surface break away.
-Once this process starts, there is no reversing it and your converter will break down.
-By providing multiple clutch surfaces, Precision’s friction disc lock-up clutch for your heavy duty torque converter exponentially increases the clutch surface area inside the converter.
+Once this process starts, there is no reversing it and your converter WILL break down.
+By providing multiple clutch surfaces, Precision's Triple Disc Lockup Clutch for your Heavy Duty Torque Converter exponentially increases the clutch surface area inside the converter.
 This distinctive step is just one more taken to prevent converter breakdown.

 HD Thrust Bearings